AdobeDocs/destination-sdk.en/help/oauth-authentication.md

 This page describes the various OAuth2 authentication flows supported by Destination SDK, and provides instructions to set up OAuth2 authentication for your destination.

-## How to add OAuth2 details to your destination configuration
+## How to add OAuth2 authentication details to your destination configuration

 ### Prerequisites in your system

-As a first, you must create an app in your system for Adobe Experience Platform.
-This app will generate a client ID and client secret that users will use to authenticate from Experience Platform to your destination.
-As part of this configuration in your system, you need to set up Adobe's OAuth2 redirect/callback URL.
+As a first step, you must create an app in your system for Adobe Experience Platform, or otherwise register Experience Platform in your system.
+The app  generates a client ID and client secret, which are needed to authenticate Experience Platform to your destination.
+As part of this configuration in your system, you need Adobe's OAuth2 redirect/callback URL.

 >[!IMPORTANT]
 >